What is animal assisted therapy?

 - Improved social integration

 - Improved recognition/sensitivity toward moods and needs of others

 What would my child do in a therapy session?

 AAT is available to your child in their speech, physical, or occupational therapy sessions.
 Interventions will vary based on your child’s goals but will commonly involve: coordination activities, speech articulation and pragmatics, social skills, sensory processing and calming techniques, and fine motor skill development.
 Each session will be designed to meet your child’s goals while providing comfort and motivation through the assistance of a therapy dog.

 What is animal assisted group therapy?

-The Shandy Clinic is proud to offer AAT social skills groups to help your child learn to participate with peers in a positive and comfortable way.
-During group sessions there will be four children, 2 therapists, and one dog working on common social goals including reduction of anxiety, appropriate social dialogue, establishing and maintaining boundaries, and attention.
+The Shandy Clinic is proud to offer AAT social skills groups to help your child learn to participate with peers comfortably and positively.
+During group sessions, there will be four children, 2 therapists, and one dog working on common social goals including reduction of anxiety, appropriate social dialogue, establishing and maintaining boundaries, and attention.
 This is a very fun way to overcome social fears and challenges!

 Human Animal Bond Research Institute (HABRI) (2017)